crusoecloud/crusoe-cloud-controller-manager-helm-charts/README.md

 ## Prerequisites

 The examples below assume the intended namespace for the CCM is `kube-system`.

 ### Setting up credentials

-As the CCM will communicate with the Crusoe Cloud API to orchestrate VM / Instance Operations, you will have to set up credentials in your Kubernetes cluster which the CCM can then use to communicate with the API.
-Here is a template `.yaml` file which can be modified with your credentials and applied to your cluster.
+The Crusoe controller manager requires access to the Crusoe API to communicate for instance status and metadata.
+The secret should contain the following keys with base64 encoded values: CRUSOE_PROJECT_ID, CRUSOE_ACCESS_KEY, CRUSOE_SECRET_KEY, and CRUSOE_API_ENDPOINT.
+As the CCM will interact with the Crusoe Cloud API to manage VM/Instance operations, you need to set up credentials in your Kubernetes cluster.
+The CCM will use these credentials to communicate with the API.
+Below is a template `.yaml` file that you can modify with your credentials and apply to your cluster.

 ```yaml
 apiVersion: v1